jordansissel/logstash/docs/configuration.md

     name => "Hello world"

-Single, unquoted words are valid as strings, too, but you should use quotes.
+Single, unquoted words are valid as strings, too, but you should use quotes for consistency.

 ### <a name="number"></a>Number

-Numbers must be valid numerics (floating point or integer are OK)
+Numbers can be whole number or decimal values (100, 40.43, etc)

 Example:

     port => 33
+    delay => 0.100

 ### <a name="array"></a>Array